microsoft/code-with-engineering-playbook/docs/design-reviews/decision-log/readme.md

 - **Decision:**

-    *The decision made, it should begin with 'We will..' or 'We have agreed to ...*.
+    *The decision made, it should begin with 'We will...' or 'We have agreed to ...*.

     Example: